DionMS8/PHP-Practice/README.md

 ## General Information

-This repo outlines my journey to mastering PHP.
+This repo outlines my journey to mastering PHP for Web Development.

 ## Topics Covered